 Any delay in these steps leads to slow reaction time.
 The average human reaction time for visual stimuli is 200-250 milliseconds, but trained individuals can achieve 150-180 ms.

-Many people have slow reaction time due to simple lifestyle factors that disrupt the nervous system.
+Many people have slow reaction times due to simple lifestyle factors that disrupt the nervous system.

 1. Sleep Deprivation